CommunityAlly/CommunityAllyWebApp/README.md

 # Development
 1. Search the project for DEVLOCAL in website\index.html and follow the instructions indicated.
-1. From a command line, run "npm install" then "grunt watch" in the root directory of the repo.
+1. From a command line, run "npm install"
-1. Run "npm start" in another terminal and verify you can login.
+1. Run "grunt serve" and verify you can login.
 1. Changes you make to the Angular templates or code will take effect as fast as Grunt can compile.

 # Tech